Go to the Students section

 Permanent addition of one salary increment: awarded to staff who have demonstrated a sustained exceptional contribution defined as a continuous exceptional contribution over and above that normally required of the post, spanning a period of not

 less, and usually considerably more, than 12 months.
 Colleagues who are awarded a permanent ACE point will not be eligible to apply for a further permanent increment for two years after the award of the first.
-Further progression within the
+Applications for a further award

 Non-recurrent increment: staff who have demonstrate an exceptional achievement may receive a lump sum equivalent to one increment (i.e. the difference between their current salary point and the next higher point on the grade).
 This might, for

 example, be appropriate for a colleague who has done an exceptional job in completing a time-limited project, or managing a significant, unforeseen piece of work.
 (Note: in certain circumstances, e.g. where the staff member can demonstrate that the